Rotaract3190/Events/_posts/2018-07-01-visit-to-an-orphanage.md

 We provided them with books and other stationery items they required at school.
 We also distributed bubbles which we were all thrilled to play with.
 We sang together and had a hearty time.

 For a first event, it was perfect.
 We had a beautiful experience and hope to continue spending more time with them.

-Check here for more details: <a rel="noopener noreferrer" target="_blank" href="https://instagram.com/rotaractbangalorejunction?igshid=17mzaszvdwd02">Instagram</a>